jaysylvester/citizen/README.md

 If everything went well, you'll see confirmation in the console that citizen is listening on the specified port.
 Go to http://127.0.0.1:8080 in your browser and you'll see a bare index template.

 citizen installs Handlebars as its default template engine, but you can install any template engine supported by [consolidate.js](https://github.com/tj/consolidate.js) and modify the default view templates accordingly.
-The extension for views is always `.html` regardless of the template engine used.

 For configuration options, see [Configuration](#configuration).
 For more utilities to help you get started, see [Utilities](#utilities).